Give My Regards to Broad Street

 Give My Regards to Broad Street is the fifth solo studio album by Paul McCartney and the soundtrack to the film of the same name.
+It features covers of Beatles' songs, Wings and solo tracks by McCartney, as well as a few new songs.
 The album reached number 1 on the UK chart.
 The lead single, "No More Lonely Nights", was BAFTA and Golden Globe Award nominated.
 It was also to be his final album to be released under Columbia Records, which had been his US label for over five years.